Financial Aid / Scholarships

 Scholarships/excellence grants will be announced in upper-level accounting classes and applications may be obtained in March from the Lynn Pippenger School of Accountancy, BSN 3305.
 Only accounting majors who have successfully completed ACG 3103 are eligible.

 Students interested in receiving Study Abroad scholarships should apply under the normal USF Scholarship option and make sure that they click yes to the question about studying abroad this summer.
 This will automatically bring up the scholarships that students will be eligible for once the entire form is completed.
-Please contact Pavla Ozkul if you have any other questions.
+Please contact Patricia Kerney if you have any other questions.

 Business Scholarship Requirements

-- Scholarship recipients WILL attend USF full-time (12 credit hours) during Fall 2018 and Spring 2019.
-If you graduate earlier than expected or are not a full-time student due to work or other factors, you will not be eligible for the full scholarship amounts.
+- Scholarship recipients WILL attend USF full-time (12 credit hours) during Fall 2023 and Spring 2024.
+Those who graduate earlier than expected or who are not full-time students due to work or other factors, will not be eligible for the full scholarship amounts.
 (Part-time students may be considered for a scholarship, but full-time students will be given first priority.)

-- Be fully admitted to the Muma College of Business on the Tampa campus by the end of the Spring 2018 term.
-Consult the USF Catalog for college admission requirements.
+- Be fully admitted to the Muma College of Business on the Tampa campus by the end of the Spring 2023 term.

-- Have earned at least 12 hours at USF by the end of the Spring 2018 term (continuing students only) AND must have completed ACG 2071 (Principles of Managerial Accounting) by the end of the Spring term.
-First year BBN students are exempt from this requirement.
+- Have earned at least 12 hours at USF by the end of the Spring 2023 term (continuing students only) AND must have completed ACG 2071 (Principles of Managerial Accounting) by the end of the Spring term.
+First year Bulls Business Network students are exempt from this requirement.

 - Award recipients must attend the Scholarship Award Luncheon and write the required donor thank you letter or they may be required to repay and/or forfeit their award.

-If you have any questions or need assistance with Muma College of Business scholarships, please contact: Administrator or call 813-974-3051.
-If you need assistance with general financial aid or other university scholarships, please contact the University Scholarships & Financial Aid Services office or call 813-974-4700.
+For assistance with general financial aid or other university scholarships, contact the University Scholarships & Financial Aid Services office or call 813-974-4700.

 USF Financial Aid & Scholarships

-Explore financial aid and the scholarships offered by USF by following the links above.
-You'll find several step-by-step guides for obtaining financial aid, a link to financial aid forms, a quick guide to some of the most popular assistance programs and an online search tool for all graduate and undergraduate scholarships.
+Many other USF scholarships are available outside of the college.
+There are several step-by-step guides for obtaining financial aid, a link to financial aid forms, a quick guide to some of the most popular assistance programs and an online search tool for all graduate and undergraduate scholarships.
 The search lists scholarships by major, award amounts, scholarship criteria, and deadlines for applications.